Carpenter ant damage in wood - identification guide for Idaho homes

 Quick Answer

 Carpenter ants excavate wood for nesting (they don't eat it like termites), creating smooth galleries that weaken structures over time.
 Key signs: large black ants (1/4-1/2 inch), sawdust-like frass near wood, rustling sounds in walls, winged ants indoors in spring.
 Damage can cost $3,000-$10,000+ if left untreated.
-Professional treatment starts at $49.
+Early professional treatment is far cheaper than repairs.

 Key Takeaways